open-feature/open-feature-operator/docs/crds.md

         <td><b>syncPath</b></td>
         <td>string</td>
         <td>
-          SyncPath is the path to be used for accessing the sync API<br/>
+          SyncPath is the path to be used for accessing the sync API
+Default: /flagd.sync.v1.Service<br/>
         </td>
         <td>false</td>
       </tr><tr>